History of First Baptist Church of Hillsdale

 In 1894, the members of First Baptist Church of Dallas wrote letters to organize and form the Maple Grove Baptist Church.
 A few years later, at a meeting in the spring of 1901, it was decided to begin building a church in Hillsdale and to call a new pastor, Rev. G.A.
 Wain to preach every other Sunday.
 The new church, First Baptist Church of Hillsdale, was dedicated November 10, 1901.
 Fourteen years later, after further building construction, the new church building was dedicated in 1915.

 The church building met the needs of the congregation over the years.
 By 1984, however, the lack of water and indoor plumbing became an issue.
 One interesting note, is the story of how the women packed the dishes, after church potlucks, over to the parsonage to wash them, then carried the dishes back to the church to put them away.
-The building was also becoming too expensive to heat in the winter.
+Eventually the building needed extensive repairs and became expensive to heat in the winter.

-Due to the generosity of a nearby farmer, Ewald Klein, a loan, which the church was preparing to borrow from the bank, was paid in full, so there would be no church debt.
+Due to the generosity of a nearby farmer, Ewald Klein, a loan, which the church was preparing to borrow from the bank, was paid in full.
+His generosity was a great blessing to this farming community, since there would be no church debt.
 Klein also bought a piano, hymnals, pews, tables, silverware and an abundance of other items for the church.
 He even purchased a Christmas gift for each person in the congregation.
 Ewald Klein had attended this church as a child.
 More recently, he received help from members of the congregation and the pastor when moving from his farm and was impressed that the pastor and the people in the church were so generous with their time and effort.
 The old school was ready for the first church service before Christmas of 1984.

 Our Core Belief